 For example: This is their shirt.
 C’est leur chemise (s).

 As a rule, remember that if a feminine word starts with a vowel or a silent ‘h’, we won’t use ‘ma, ta or sa‘.
 However, ‘mon, ton or son‘ will be used so as to avoid a clash with vowels and to enable proper pronunciation.
 Example: This is your car.

 [As you can see, instead of using ‘ta’ for car, we’ve used ‘ton‘ – masculine].

 - French Possessive Adjectives don’t take elision.

-Don’t use M’, t’ or s’ (me, te or se) for possessive adjectives as these indicate reflexive pronouns in French.
+Make sure not to use M’, t’ or s’ (me, te or se) possessive adjectives as these indicate reflexive pronouns in French.